renekreijveld/macOS-Local-Development-Setup/setup.arm.md

 ## Disclaimer

-This setup works fine on my MacOS machines.
+This setup works fine on my macOS machines.
 I am certainly no Apache, PHP and MariaDB expert so should something go wrong in your setup, check the sources I used.

 ## Requirements

-- MacOS Sonoma (tested on MacOS Sonoma 14.4.1).
+- macOS Sonoma (tested on macOS Sonoma 14.4.1).

 ## Used sources